chandan07cse/laravue/README.md

 export default router
 ```
 :small_blue_diamond: Explanation : Here we've imported vue and vue router.
-We use vue router by
+We use vue router by Vue.use(VueRouter).
-Vue.use(VueRouter)

 We've put history mode for removing hashbang url.
 We've also set true fallback for the browsers who doesn't
 support history push.
 We should also put the following code in routes/web.php for preventing not found message while page reload.
 As a page reload event always hits the server.